maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 This shows to following information:

 * The name of the structure (RECT)
-* The names of the members (left, top, right, and bottom)
+* The names of the members ("left", "top", "right", and "bottom")
 * The types of the members (LONG, LONG, LONG, and LONG)

 Let's look at the last point in detail.
 The type of a member determines its size; a LONG is 4 bytes, a SHORT is two bytes, and a CHAR is one byte.
 In this case all of the members of the Rect structure are of type LONG, and therefore each member is 4 bytes in size.
 With four members of four bytes each, the total size of the structure is 16 bytes.